As a school, we are signed up to the wonderful online resource that is Times Table Rockstars.

 Cyber bullying involves receiving online abuse, emails and text messages.

-Our first task was to create an acrostic poem ‘MAKE A NOISE ABOUT BULLYING’.
+Our first task was to create an acrostic poem ‘CHOOSE RESPECT’ or ‘ANTI BULLYING’.
 We wanted to explain the things that could help others.

 Bullying can happen anywhere, at any time, to anyone but it is important to remember that we have the right to feel safe; no one should ever be bullied, in school or out of school.

-To help us further understand the theme ‘MAKE A NOISE ABOUT BULLYING’ we completed a challenging reading comprehension.
+To help us further understand the theme ‘CHOOSE RESPECT’ we completed a challenging reading comprehension.

 In order to stop bullying, we all have to make a change.